JustSleightly/Resources/Terms and Conditions.md

 # Terms and Conditions

+Please read the below thoroughly, as well as all [Store Rules](https://github.com/JustSleightly/Resources/blob/main/Terms%20and%20Conditions.md#store-rules), and the product information for the product you're interested in before making a purchase.

 ## General Terms and Conditions:
 1. Do **NOT** redistribute any files from my products, services, or related channels.
 If you'd like to purchase for someone else, see #store-rules.
 2. Do **NOT** use commercially without permission, such as selling on an avatar or offering it as a service or upsell in an upload or commission.